A projector in a room with bright daylight streaming in from a window

 The position and angle of your projector can also have a significant impact on the quality of the projected image.
 Aim to place your projector as far back from the screen as possible, as this can help maximize brightness and minimize distortion.
 Additionally, try tilting the projector up or down slightly to help minimize reflections and improve contrast.

-See also How to Remove Tv From Simplicity Wall Mount
+See also How to Mount a Tv Arm

 Another important factor to consider when placing your projector is the ambient light in the room.
 If you plan on using your projector during the day, it’s best to choose a room with minimal natural light or invest in blackout curtains to minimize glare and improve image quality.
 You can also consider using a high-gain screen or a projector with a higher lumen output to combat ambient light.